In a crowded pool full of raucous Scouts splashing and swimming, the justification for frequent buddy checks appears self-evident.

 - It’s recommended that buddies know and be comfortable with each other.
 No youth should be forced into or made to feel uncomfortable by a buddy assignment.

 - It is strongly encouraged to pair Scouts of similar abilities, ages and maturity.
-Self-selection with no more than two years age or significant differences in maturity is recommended.
+Buddy pairs should be no more than two years apart in age and should be single gender.
+There are no boy-girl buddy pairs in any programs, including Venturing and Sea Scouts.

 - A buddy team may consist of three Scouts when necessary, like an odd number in a group.